Retail real estate recovery taking hold-research firm

-July 6 Vacancy rates and rents at U.S. neighborhood shopping centers improved for the second quarter in a row, further evidence the sector is moving toward recovery after years of weakness, real estate research firm Reis said on Friday.
+Vacancy rates and rents at U.S. neighbourhood shopping centres improved for the second quarter in a row, further evidence the sector is moving toward recovery after years of weakness, real estate research firm Reis said on Friday.

 The retail real estate sector has been among the hardest hit in commercial property.
 At the mercy of consumer spending, the sector has reflected the diverse pressures and changes since the housing crisis began in 2007.